 DLR‘s unmanned research helicopter

-The DLR Institute of Flight Systems has been operating unmanned helicopters with a maximum take-off weight of over 80 kilograms under the name superARTIS since 2012.
+The DLR Institute of Flight Systems has been operating unmanned helicopters with a total mass of over 80 kilograms under the name superARTIS since 2012.
 In 2015, two new SDO 50V2 helicopters, developed by SwissDrones Operating AG, became operational.
 Demanding automated flight missions are developed and tested using these systems, and supported by a sophisticated simulation environment.
-The research focuses on autonomous environment perception, flight path planning, flight control for agile manoeuvres and navigation methods considering satellite navigation interferences.
-Thanks to its high payload capacity, range and air speed, superARTIS is able to fly on demanding research missions over the sea, together with other aircraft, or as a platform for multi-sensor systems.
+The research focuses on autonomous environment recognition, flight path planning, flight control for agile manoeuvre and navigation methods considering satellite navigation interferences.
+Thanks to its high payload capacity, range and air speed, superARTIS is able to fly on realistic research missions over the sea, together with other aircraft, or as a platform for multi-sensor systems.

 - Flight campaign in Vidsel (northern Sweden)

 Objective: Operation of an unmanned helicopter beyond line of sight, under demanding environmental conditions and together with other aircraft.

 Objective: To use an unmanned helicopter as a demonstrator for navigation procedures to be used during

 autonomous Moon landings (crater navigation and landing site reconnaissance).

 Objective: Flight operations at the edge of the flight envelope, expansion of high-speed flight capabilities,